lightninglabs/chantools/README.md

   <br/><br/>
   This will create a new file called `./results/forceclose-yyyy-mm-dd.json` which will be needed for the next command.
+  <br/><br/>
+  If you get the error `non-mandatory-script-verify-flag (Signature must be zero for failed CHECK(MULTI)SIG operation)`, you might be affected by an old bug of `lnd` that was fixed in the meantime.
+But it means the signature in the force-close transaction is invalid and needs to be fixed.
+There is [a guide on how to do exactly that here](doc/fix-commitment-tx.md).

 9. **Wait for timelocks**: The previous command closed the remaining open channels by publishing your node's state of the channel.
 By design of the